 - Can I activate buttons and links on the page by using the ENTER or SPACE key?

 - Does using the ESC key close an open dialog box/modal that is currently activated?

 a) Upon closing the dialog box/modal, does your focus state return to the element that opened the dialog box/modal?

-One of the more touchy issues when it comes to auditing a site for accessibility is how to handle sites that house vast resource libraries for their userbase.
+One of the more touchy issues when auditing a site for accessibility is how to handle sites that house vast resource libraries for their userbase.
 Discussing PDF remediation is often a tricky conversation, leading to more complex issues from a strategy standpoint to figure out as a Project Manager / product partner of any sort.
-Frankly, these usually lead to some tough conversations where you have to decide whether remediation of current documents is the best move (generally acceptable when PDF’s or any documents range between a quantity of 1-50, but judged case by case), or complete redesign/recreation is the better move (50 documents or above, but also case by case).
-Like all things from a project perspective, it’s much better to do things right the first time around, rather than dig yourself into a hole that will be costly to remediate down the line.
+Frankly, these usually lead to some tough conversations where you have to decide whether remediation of current documents is the best move (generally acceptable when PDF’s or any documents range between a quantity of 1-50 but judged case by case) or complete redesign/recreation is the better move (50 documents or above, but also case by case).
+Like all things from a project perspective, it’s much better to do things right the first time around rather than dig yourself into a hole that will be costly to remediate down the line.
 Below are some resources to set you up for success when publishing PDF’s on your site:

 Assorted Great Reads:

 Like most issues we encounter while site-building, there are often countless approaches to solve the same problem.
 In an attempt to save you a bit of “Googling” time, I’ll share some links below that have helped us solve some more specific issues for our clients, as well as some great thoughts from experts in the field that are helping to drive extraordinary and positive change for the users with disabilities community in the digital realm:

 - How My Brain-Damaged Mother Changed How I Look at Interface Design